-2. The MPMD pin must be 0 when the emulator is connected and 1 when the emulator is not connected, respectively.

-(1) When the emulator is used: MPMD = 0 (ASE mode)

-(2) When the emulator is not used: MPMD = 1 (normal mode)
+- 2. The MPMD pin must be 0 when the emulator is connected and 1 when the emulator is not connected, respectively. - (1) When the emulator is used: MPMD = 0 - (2) When the emulator is not used: MPMD = 1

-Figures 1.3 shows an examples of circuits that allow the MPMD pin to be GND (0) whenever the emulator is connected by using the user system interface cable.
+Figure 1.6 shows an example of circuits that allow the MPMD pin to be GND (0) whenever the emulator is connected by using the user system interface cable.
+When the MPMD pin is changed by switches, etc., ground pin 9.
+Do not connect this pin to the MPMD pin.

 - 3. When a network resistance is used for pull-up, it may be affected by a noise.
 Separate TCK from other resistances. - 4.
-The /TRST pin must be at the low level for a certain period when the power is supplied whether the H-UDI is used or not.
-Reduce the power supplied to the /TRST pin by pulling the pin down by a resistance of 1 kilo-ohm and setting PUL10 = 0 in the PULCR register after a reset. - 5.
 The pattern between the H-UDI port connector and the MPU must be as short as possible.
-Do not connect the signal lines to other components on the board. - 6.
-Since the H-UDI and the AUD of the MPU operate with the Vcc, supply only the Vcc to the UVCC pin.
-Make the emulator's switch settings so that the user power will be supplied (SW2 = 1 and SW3 = 1). - 7.
-The resistance values shown in figure 1.4 are reference. - 8.
+Do not connect the signal lines to other components on the board. - 5.
+Supply only the VccQ voltage to the UVCC pin because the H-UDI of the MPU operates at the VccQ voltage (I/O power supply).
+Make the emulator's switch settings so that the user power will be supplied (SW2 = 1 and SW3 = 1). - 6.
+The resistance values shown in figure 1.6 are preliminary. - 7.
 For the pin processing in cases where the emulator is not used, refer to the hardware manual of the related MPU.

-When the circuit is connected as shown in figure 1.4, the switches of the emulator are set as SW2 = 1 and SW3 = 1.
-For details, refer to section 3.8, Setting the DIP Switches, in the Debugger Part of the SuperHTM Family E10A-USB Emulator User's Manual.
+When the circuit is connected as shown in figure 1.6, the switches of the emulator are set as SW2 = 1 and SW3 = 1.
+For details, refer to section 3.8, Setting the DIP Switches, in the SuperHTM Family E10A-USB Emulator User's Manual.

-Figure 1.4 Recommended Circuit for Connection between the H-UDI Port Connector and MPU when the Emulator is in Use (14-Pin Type)
+Figure 1.6 Recommended Circuit for Connection between the H-UDI Port Connector and MPU when the Emulator is in Use (14-Pin Type)